ibm-cloud-docs/app-configuration/ac-iam-policies-collections.md

 - A Collection to which a user should be constrained
 - To complete the steps to manage access to the service, you should be the owner of the {{site.data.keyword.appconfig_short}} instance.
 In other words, your user ID needs **administrator platform permissions** to use the IAM service.
 You may have to contact or work with an account administrator.

-## Step 1: Grant Reader access to App Configuration instance
+## Grant Reader access to App Configuration instance
 {: #collection-access-step-1}
 {: step}